 Merchants who integrate verified environmental impact into their stores consistently report higher conversion rates, increased average order values, and stronger customer retention.
 When half your potential customers factor sustainability into every purchase, offering tangible environmental action at checkout becomes a competitive advantage.

-The data supports this across the region.
-Nordic consumers aren’t just saying they care about sustainability in surveys.
-They’re voting with their wallets.
 Brands that can demonstrate real, verified impact are capturing market share from those still treating sustainability as an afterthought.

 What’s Coming Next